MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 5. Turn on the setting for **SIP devices can be used for calls**, and then select **Save**.

+### By using PowerShell

-**By using PowerShell.** You can also enable SIP Gateway by using the [Set-CsTeamsCallingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps) cmdlet.
+You can also enable SIP Gateway by using the [Set-CsTeamsCallingPolicy](https://docs.microsoft.com/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps) cmdlet.
 To enable users for SIP devices, select a policy, and set the **AllowSIPDevicesCalling** attribute to **$true**.
-The default value is $false, so users will not be able to use their SIP devices unless you enable them.
+The default value is **$false**, so users will not be able to use their SIP devices unless you enable them.

 ## Set the SIP Gateway provisioning server URL